Isaac Roberts: Biography

+Roberts was an International Member of the American Philosophical Society.

-Isaac Roberts married his first wife, Ellen Anne (Minnie) Cartmel (1852-1901), daughter of Anthony Cartmel, a boat builder, and his wife Ann, on 22 July 1875, at St Thomas, Lydiate, then in Lancashire.
+Roberts married his first wife, Ellen Anne (Minnie) Cartmel (1852–1901), daughter of Anthony Cartmel, a boat builder, and his wife Ann, on 22 July 1875, at St Thomas, Lydiate, then in Lancashire.
 Ellen Anne Roberts was buried in Liverpool on 30 March 1901.
 Her address was listed as Kennessee House, Maghull.
-Isaac Roberts married Dorothea Klumpke (1861-1942), who was nearly 30 years his junior, in October 1901.
+Roberts married Dr Dorothea Klumpke (1861–1942) in October 1901.
+They had met in 1896 at Vadsø in Norway while both were there to observe the total eclipse of the sun.
+Klumpke worked at the Paris Observatory.

 He became agnostic in his religious views.